toxyl/ossh/README.md

 systemctl enable ossh
 ```

-Finally you can start trapping bots in that sweet tar:
+Finally, you can start trapping bots in that sweet tar:
 ```bash
 service ossh start
 ```